 The work defines a temporary cognitive time-zone in which the physical space of the performance is augmented, stretched, enlightened, obscured, dominated by a real time reconstruction of the human body primal expressiveness.
 Body is no longer silent, and the embodied interaction which was so far kept mute, now acquires a new textural layer, a tangible and profound level of interpretation and representation which can be at the same time intimately experienced by the performer, and audibly and visually externalized in order to embrace the audience.

 Below you can view a live recording of the performance at The University of Edinburgh, UK, March 2011.

 No commercial devices nor software were deployed in this work.
 The piece is based on the Xth Sense (XS) wearable technology.
 It consists of portable biosensors and a digital framework for real-time processing of acoustic biosignals, both developed by the author.
 Muscle fibres and blood vessels produce subcutaneous mechanical oscillations (i.e. acoustic sounds).
 These are captured by the XS sensors and fed to a computer in real time.
-The machine deploys mathematical, evolutionary, and learning models so to become aware and interact with the muscular sound of the performer’s body (kinesis).
-During this two-way interaction the performer produces the sound material by contracting his limbs and the computer diffuse the processed sounds of the performer’s body through an octophonic audio system.
-All sound manipulations, spatialization, rhythm and structure of the piece are defined in real time by the only physical behaviour of the artist on stage.
+The machine deploys mathematical and learning models so to become aware and interact with the muscular sound of the performer’s body.
+During this two-way interaction the performer produces the sound material by contracting his limbs and the computer diffuses the processed sounds of the performer’s body through an octophonic audio system.
+All sound manipulations, spatialisation, rhythm and structure of the piece are defined in real time only through the physical behaviour of the artist on stage.